pkazmierczak/piotr.is/content/post/084-good-dns-people.md

 Is there something about remote, slightly too-windy and too-rainy places that makes good network engineers?
 Is there something about these places that makes people setup companies/institutions that customers actually want to love and send flowers to?

-And if yes, how do I get to move there? 🤔.
+And if yes, how do I get to move there? 🤔

-[^1]:	I suppose I should start asking them for money?